The bustling Fisherman's Wharf is on San Francisco’s northern waterfront, attracting 15 million visitors each year.

-Pier 39 is the most popular destination at the Fisherman's Wharf.
-It's incredibly busy with beautiful views from waterfront restaurants.
-There are FREE activities like climbing the Piano Steps, observing the noisy seal colony, and watching magicians and clowns at the Center Stage.
-Kids will love the Mirror Maze, and bungee-jumping off a trampoline.
+Pier 39 is the most popular destination at the Fisherman's Wharf, and is incredibly busy with beautiful views from waterfront restaurants.
+Take advantage of FREE activities like climbing the Piano Steps, observing the noisy seal colony, and watching magicians and clowns at the Center Stage.
+Kids will also love the Mirror Maze, and bungee-jumping off a trampoline.

-There are two 7D theaters at Pier 39.
-The Flyer theater enables guests to soar above San Francisco’s most famous sights.
-It has motion seats to simulate the sensation of flying.
-The 7D Experience theater is perfect for teens.
-Wear 3D glasses, tighten your seat-belt, then shoot laser guns at zombies while sitting in a motion activated chair.
+You can also visit two cool 7D theaters at Pier 39!
+The Flyer theater enables guests to soar above San Francisco’s most famous sights, with motion seats to simulate the sensation of flying.
+The 7D Experience theater is perfect for teens and adults, where you can wear 3D glasses, tighten your seat-belt, then shoot laser guns at zombies while sitting in a motion activated chair.

 2. Walk along Pier 41 for incredible San Francisco views.